 Approximately 20% of the population will suffer from some level of facial deformity during their childhood.
 When the functionality or appearance of the jaw is affected by improper growth, jaw surgery, also known as orthognathic surgery, may be necessary.
-At Craniofacial & Aesthetic Plastic Surgery in Lake Mary, FL, fellowship-trained plastic surgeon Dr. Raj Sawh-Martinez uses his extensive training and artistic expertise to correct an incorrect look, bite, and/or function of a misaligned jaw.
+At Craniofacial & Aesthetic Plastic Surgery in Orlando, FL, fellowship-trained plastic surgeon Dr. Raj Sawh-Martinez uses his extensive training and artistic expertise to correct an incorrect look, bite, and/or function of a misaligned jaw.
 Using state-of-the-art technology and advanced techniques, Dr. Sawh-Martinez will create a treatment plan tailored to meet your unique needs to help you regain confidence and proper function.
-Often, Dr. Sawh-Martinez will work together with your orthodontist to ensure that any malocclusion (misalignment of the teeth) is properly addressed during the procedure.
-To set up a consultation and learn more about jaw surgery, contact our Lake Mary, FL facility.
+Dr. Sawh-Martinez will work together with your orthodontist to ensure that any malocclusion (misalignment of the teeth) is properly addressed during the procedure.
+To set up a consultation and learn more about jaw surgery, contact our Orlando, FL office.

 Jaw surgery is most commonly used to treat problems associated with the improper growth or symmetry of the jaws and facial form.
 This can include asymmetry of the jawbone, jaw and tooth misalignment, difficulty chewing, speech impediments, and congenital cleft lip and palate.
 This surgery is often recommended by an orthodontist following a request for teeth straightening, in which it is discovered that there is a deeper-rooted issue.
 Patients who are not suffering from poor tooth alignment, speed impediment, or asymmetry may also request jaw surgery as a means to improve the look of their jawline.
 To find out if you are a candidate for this procedure, schedule a consultation with Dr. Sawh-Martinez today.